ESSS/alfasim-sdk/docs/source/02_alfasim_sdk_by_example.rst

 --------------------

 |sdk| provides hooks to customize the settings of the application that configures the solver internally,
-some of this configurations are:
+some of these configurations are:

 - Creation/Registration of new secondary variables
 - Creation of new phases/fields/layers.